AlexTelon/AlexTelon.github.io/_posts/2017-10-17-C#-default-in-generics.md

 ---
 layout: post
-title: C&num; - default in Generics
+title: C&#35; - default in Generics
 ---

 I was working on some code during work today and had a little issue.
 I